realmjoin/realmjoin-docs/audit-log.md

 Please be aware, [Self Service Form Submissions](self-service-forms.md#review-submissions) are not logged in this space as they have a separate log.

-It can take several minutes for an action to be visible in Audit Log.
+It can take several minutes for an action to be visible in the Audit Log.

 ## Search and Sort

 You can search entries by all fields displayed in the list, including the message content, category and username.&#x20;

-You can sort by most fields by clicking on the fields header (name).
+You can sort by most fields by clicking on the fields' header (name).

 ## Event Details